devs-group/vectorchat/docs/litellm-integration-plan.md

 - **Note:** Cost columns are optional.
 It is safer to calculate cost in analytics views (`sum(tokens * price_per_token)`) to handle price fluctuations.

 ## 9. Definition of Done
-- [ ] LiteLLM running in Docker with aliases for OpenAI and Anthropic.
+- [ ] LiteLLM running in Docker with aliases for OpenAI and Gemini.
 - [ ] Go backend waits for LiteLLM readiness on startup.
 - [ ] `GET /llm/models` returns the list dynamically from the proxy.
 - [ ] Chat flow works via the proxy, respecting the selected model.